-In general, I send you over to SiteOrigin’s documentation and examples.
+We’re sending you over to SiteOrigin’s documentation and examples.
 Those docs will show you how to use the plugin effectively.

 Here’s an example homepage built this way:

 As you can see, tuning up your homepage can be a lot of fun.
-Generally, I don’t recommend you to work with your theme’s source code to tweak the homepage manually.
+Generally, we don’t recommend you to work with your theme’s source code to tweak the homepage manually.
 Even if you somehow manage to get the visual effect that you wanted, you can never predict how the changes are going to behave once you update WordPress, or even when viewed on other devices.
 Working with your theme’s or plugins’ native features doesn’t cause the same problems.

 6. Create IMPORTANT Pages in WordPress